TEAMMATES/teammates/devdocs/settingUp.md

     Usage: For accessing test users' email accounts to examine emails sent from TEAMMATES.
 * **TestNG** [latest stable]
     TestNG is a Java test automation framework.
+* **EclEmma/JaCoCo** [latest stable]
+    JaCoCo is a Java code coverage library.
+EclEmma is its plugin and integration for Eclipse.
 * **QUnit** [version 1.22.0]
     QUnit is a JavaScript unit test suite.
 * **Blanket.js** [version 1.2.1]